Personal website of Gregory K. Maxey, Commander USN (Retired)

 All controls created and mapped using the Basic Mapping tools are mapped to this CustomXMLPart.
 The default CustomXMLPart has six (6) predefined mapping nodes which you can use to create content controls using the selected node mapping tools (discussed below) or delete at your discretion.

 Notice the CustomXMLNode "Client_Name" was appended to the root node "CC_Map_Root."
 All content controls created using the Basic Mapping tools will have an associated CustomXMLNode appended to the root node.

 Note: CustomXMLNode names cannot have spaces.
 Any spaces you use in defining node names or content control titles are converted by the add-in to underscore "_" characters.

 Some command buttons on the Advanced Mapping page will be disabled or change appearance depending on the status of the CustomXMLParts and what you are doing with the tools.
 For example, in the illustration above Add Predefined XMLPart, Insert XML Node and Reset/Clear Node are disabled:

 Using the Advance Mapping "Selected Node Mapping Tools," you can create and map all qualified content control types in your document or template.
 To enable the Selected Node Mapping Tools, click on the node you want to use and then right click:

-1. With Word 2013 and unlike Basic Mapping, Selected Node Mapping Tools enable you to create and map building block gallery and repeating section content controls.
+1. With Word 2013 and later, Selected Node Mapping Tools enable you to create and map building block gallery and repeating section content controls.

 2. Content controls (except repeating section content controls) can only be mapped to single "childless" element nodes.
 If you map a content control to a single childless node and later append one or more child nodes to that node, the mapping will be lost.